 I love plants and have many of them and I'm especially fond of orchids, however these days I concentrate on growing edible plants including edible flowers that I can sprinkle on my salads and use for garnish.
-Now that I have a backyard there is plenty of room to grow vegetables but I still have little pots of microgreens all around the house, as well as hanging baskets of lettuce and herbs.
+Now that I have a backyard there is plenty of room to grow vegetables but I still have miniature pots of micro-greens all around the house, as well as hanging baskets of lettuce and herbs.

 HOW TO GROW AND EDIBLE GARDEN IN A SMALL APARTMENT